Myles-J/portfolio/README.md

 ## 🧐About

-This website was built for the purpose of displaying my projects and contact info
+This website was built for the purpose of displaying my projects and contact info.

 ## 💡Features